JRonkin/ce-tools/README.md

 *A repository for scripts and automation tools related to Consulting Engineering*

 ### INSTALL INSTRUCTIONS:
-1. Clone this repo
+1. Clone this repo.
-2. Run install.sh (or `source` it to skip step 3)
-3. Restart your terminal
+2. In Terminal, `cd` to this directory and run `source install.sh`
-4. Done!
-To use, run shortcuts in Terminal (e.g. run `tb` for TaskBoard)
+3. Done!
+To use, run shortcuts in Terminal (e.g. run `tb` for TaskBoard).

 ### How to Use TaskBoard:
 1. After following the install instructions, run tb.sh to launch TaskBoard